有用GRAMMAR - IDIOM

 37. as one/you might say 或許下可以這樣說:

 I don't mean I disagree with you.
-I just believe your idea
+I just believe your idea can be improved,

 as you might say.